(Updated April 2016)

 Accident liability and compensation

 Beyond whatever insurance Tepco might carry for its reactors is the question of third party liability for the accident.
-Japan is not party to any international liability convention but its law generally conforms to them, notably strict and exclusive liability for the operator.
-Two laws governing them are revised about every ten years: the Law on Compensation for Nuclear Damage and Law on Contract for Liability Insurance for Nuclear Damage.
+Japan was not party to any international liability convention but its law generally conforms to them, notably strict and exclusive liability for the operator.
+Early in 2015 Japan ratified the Convention on Supplementary Compensation for Nuclear Damage (CSC).
+Two laws governing liability are revised about every ten years: the Law on Compensation for Nuclear Damage and Law on Contract for Liability Insurance for Nuclear Damage.
 Plant operator liability is exclusive and absolute (regardless of fault), and power plant operators must provide a financial security amount of JPY 120 billion (US$ 1.46 billion) – it was half that to 2010.
 The government may relieve the operator of liability if it determines that damage results from “a grave natural disaster of an exceptional character” (which it did not do here), and in any case total liability is unlimited.

 This Nuclear Damage Compensation Facilitation Corporation, established by government and nuclear plant operators, includes representatives from other nuclear generators and will also operate as an insurer for the industry, being responsible to have plans in place for any future nuclear accidents.
 The provision for contributions from other nuclear operators is similar to that in the USA.
 The government estimates that Tepco will be able to complete its repayments in 10 to 13 years, after which it will revert to a fully private company with no government involvement.
 Meanwhile it will pay an annual fee for the government support, maintain adequate power supplies and ensure plant safety.
 Tepco estimated its extra costs for fossil fuels in 2011-12 (April-March) would be about JPY 830 billion ($10.7 billion).